rokmc756/postgres-cluster/roles/pgbackrest/README.md

 - CentOS 7

 ## Prerequistes of deploying pgbackrest by ansible playbook
 - Patroni cluster should be deployed with non synchronous mode.
-If you want to install patroni cluster with ansible playbook, this link - https://github.com/rokmc756/postgres-cluster/tree/main/roles/patroni-postgres
+If you want to install patroni cluster with ansible playbook, refer this link, https://github.com/rokmc756/postgres-cluster/tree/main/roles/patroni-postgres
 - vmware-postgres-13.x version are only supporetd so far.

 ## How to install pgbackrest for patroni cluster